Onelinerhub/onelinerhub/mongodb/how-to-wotk-with-time-series-data-in-mongodb.md

-# How to wotk with time series data in MongoDB?
+# How to work with time series data in MongoDB?
 // plain

 MongoDB is a great choice for working with time series data.
 It provides a powerful aggregation framework that allows you to quickly analyze and visualize your data.
 To work with time series data in MongoDB, you can use the `$dateToString` operator to convert dates to strings, and the `$group` operator to group documents by time intervals.